manuleo/mADAm-2019/README.md

 ### USDA Agricultural Research Service (ARS) Nutrition Facts Database
 (additional dataset found online)
 We will use this dataset to build the optimal diet.
 This dataset contains nutritional information for raw products, covering all those present in the FAO dataset.
 The information reported are per 100 g of servings.
-You can find this dataset in our `data` folder.

 ### Additional
 [Estimated calories needed](https://health.gov/dietaryguidelines/2015/guidelines/appendix-2/): we will scrape this page to obtain information on the average calories needed for the African population